raipat/aifcoin/README.md

 What is Aif?
 ----------------

+AIF coin is just an experiment for demo purposes!
+Don't use, publish or mine it, this is no real crypto ;-)

 Aif is an experimental digital currency that enables anonymous, instant payments to anyone, anywhere in the world.
 Aif uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money